Skip to main content

 CANDIDATES FOR TOOTH REMOVAL

-Generally, root canal therapy is considered the last resort to “save” a severely damaged or badly decayed tooth.
-Not all teeth are good candidates for nonsurgical root canal therapy.
-These teeth may be beyond repair.
-Some root canal-treated teeth may fail, and retreatment or other endodontic procedures to resolve damage at the tooth’s center may fall short of removing the infection and preserving the natural tooth.
+Root canal therapy is often the last resort to save a severely damaged or decayed tooth.
+However, not all teeth are good candidates for nonsurgical root canal treatment.
+In some cases, the tooth may be too damaged to repair.
+Even after root canal therapy, a tooth can sometimes fail.
+Retreatment or other endodontic procedures may not fully remove the infection or preserve the natural tooth.

 SEEK PROMPT, SPECIALTY CARE